 Everything you need to control and secure your store's visibility and security is under availability.

 Go to Dashboard > Sales Channels > Microstores > (Select a MicroStore) > Availability.

 Public or private?

-A public store will be visible to all visitors and will be listed on a MicroStore listing page.
+A public store will be visible to all visitors and can be listed on a storefront homepage or a separate MicroStore listing page.

 A private store will be hidden from view and can only be accessed with the link generated through the 'Share Link' button.

 Set a password